Deployment Guide

 • In your Neon project dashboard, go to "Settings" → "Connection Pooling"

-• Use the direct connection string for migrations
+• Use the direct connection string for DIRECT_DATABASE_URL

 bash